zainibeats/truefa-py/docs/DEVELOPER_GUIDE.md

 # TrueFA-Py Developer Guide

-This comprehensive guide provides all the information needed for developing, building, and testing TrueFA-Py.
+This comprehensive guide provides all the information needed for developing, building, testing, and securing TrueFA-Py.

 ## Table of Contents